 How to get started

-- Read the guidance sections carefully.
-These sections will tell you about the items, as well as other key information.
+• Read the guidance sections carefully.
+These sections will tell you about why you need the items, as well as other key information.

-- Try to save paper where you can, but if you find it easier, print off pages 3-4 (the checklists).
+• Try to save paper where you can, but if you find it easier, print off the checklists.
 Tick the box off when you have bought or borrows the item and again when you have packed it.
 Don’t forget to recycle the paper after you’re done!

 Packing list